- Dr Andrew King

 To limit future flooding in Sydney, COP26 pledges need action

-Weather that led to Sydney's 2021 floods will likely increase by 80 per cent by the end of this Century, predicts new University of Melbourne-led research
+Weather events that led to Sydney’s 2021 floods will likely increase by 80 per cent by the end of the 21st Century under both high and moderate emissions scenarios.

 The dual risks of natural disasters and COVID-19

-University of Melbourne research explores how countries can cope if a major earthquake or cyclone occurs while the COVID-19 pandemic continues.
+How would people and systems cope if a major earthquake or cyclone occurs while the COVID-19 pandemic continues?
+The answer is – preparation is key

 When will Australia’s drought break?